TUM-Dev/gocast/docs/docs/chat.md

 ### Resolve messages

-If a message contains a question and this question has been answered, the message can be marked as 'resolved'.
+Messages can be marked as 'resolved'.
+This can be extremely useful when messages contain questions which have been answered.

 ![Resolve Messages](chat-img/resolve.png)